 1. Evaluate Claim Settlement Track Record and other metrics

-Before switching, check the claim settlement and incurred claims ratio, complaints volume of the new insurer.
-While a lower premium might catch your attention, what truly matters is how reliably the insurer honours claims.
+Before switching, check the claim settlement ratio, incurred claims ratio, and complaints volume of the new insurer.
+While a lower premium might catch your attention, what truly matters is how reliably the insurer honors claims.

 2. Compare Features, Not Just Prices